 Stay Current on Bills and Taxes

 Lenders look at your history of borrowing.
-Staying current on all debt, paying your bills on time, and making sure you do not have any tax liens will not only help you be approved quickly, it can position you for better options, i.e. longer terms, lower rates, and/or less money down.
+Staying current on all debt, paying your bills on time, and making sure you do not have any tax liens will not only help you be approved quickly, but it can also position you for better options, i.e. longer terms, lower rates, and/or less money down.

 Don’t Mix Business and Pleasure

 Separate your business bank account from your personal activities.
 Combining personal and business assets can create confusion and disrupt the process of your application.
-All of the record keeping for your business should be kept in its own file for easy access and review.
+All of the record-keeping for your business should be kept in its own file for easy access and review.

 Audit Your Online Reputation

 Maintain a clean, online reputation.
-Make sure your name, address, and phone number (NAP) is consistent across the Internet to help customers find you more easily.
-There are an endless number of listings that may have a slightly altered version of your business name or address.
+Make sure your name, address, and phone number (NAP) are consistent across the Internet to help customers find you more easily.
+There is an endless number of listings that may have a slightly altered version of your business name or address.
 Perform an audit of your business information to ensure it is listed accurately across the board.
 Start with the most popular citations first, such as Google My Business, Yelp, and other top listing and review sites.